zensols.datdesc package¶

 DataFrameDescriber

 instances.
-It also saves their instances as CSV data files and YAML configuration files.- __init__(describers, name='default', output_dir=PosixPath('results'), csv_dir=PosixPath('csv'), yaml_dir=PosixPath('config'), mangle_sheet_name=False)¶
+It also saves their instances as CSV data files and YAML configuration files.- __init__(describers, name='default', output_dir=PosixPath('results'), csv_dir=PosixPath('csv'), yaml_dir=PosixPath('config'), mangle_file_names=False, mangle_sheet_name=False)¶

 - add_summary()[source]¶